Ibusuki Onsen 指宿温泉

-Ibusuki Onsen is one of Japan's more unusual spa getaways, famous for its pairing of steamy sand baths on the beach and more conventional open-air hot springs nearby.
-Dressing in a light cotton kimono and having hot sand shoveled over you up to the neck is a singular experience said to cleanse the blood.
+Ibusuki Onsen is one of Japan's more unusual spa getaways, famous for its steamy sand baths on the beach and more conventional open-air hot springs nearby.
+Dressing in a yukata and having hot sand shoveled over you up to the neck is a singular experience said to purify the body.

 Not far off Ibusuki's coast is an islet called Chiringashima.
-Linked by a sandbar to the mainland briefly during the day, and only between October and March, it's a matchmaking spot.
-Besides the romantic aspect, there's plenty for beachcombers and hikers to explore here.
+Linked by a sandbar to the mainland briefly during the day, and only between October and March, it is said to be a matchmaking spot.
+Enjoy the sight and smell of the surrounding sea from the sandbar.

 Ibusuki is Kagoshima's most famous hot spring resort well known for its excellent seaside location and sunamushi hot sand baths, a style of bathing said to have become popular over 300 years ago.
-The sand is naturally heated by volcanic steam.
+The sand is naturally heated by an underground hot spring.

-After changing into a cotton yukata, you will go down to the sand bath area and be led to your spot by the friendly staff.
+After changing into a cotton yukata, go down to the sand bath area and you will be led to your spot by the kind staff.
 As soon as you lie down in the sand pit you can feel the warmth, but that's just the beginning.
 The staff will cover you up to the neck in a layer of the sand.

 The sand reaches temperatures of around 50-55°C, and sweating is a given, but that accelerates your body's ability to rid itself of toxins.
 Around 10 to 15 minutes is enough time for the full effect, although some stay under longer.
 This treatment opens the pores, improves circulation, and increases blood oxygen levels.
 Afterward, head inside to the regular hot spring baths to rinse off the sand and soak in the cleansing and equally beneficial onsen waters.

-If you are still hungry for another slice of hot spring heaven, then visit Healthy Land Tamatebako Onsen for a dip in an outdoor bath with incredible views of Mt.
+Visit Healthy Land Tamatebako Onsen for a dip in an outdoor bath with incredible views of Mt.
 Kaimon .
-The gender-separate open-air infinity-pool style baths both feature stunning panoramic views of the ocean and the mountain's graceful slopes.
+The gender-separate open-air infinity-pool style baths both feature views of the ocean and the mountain slopes.

-A trip to nearby Unagi Onsen, a real rural onsen town, is a worthwhile excursion.
+A trip to nearby Unagi Onsen, a real local onsen town, is a worthwhile excursion.
 Unagi Onsen is a laidback little village dotted with many small family-run hot springs.
-Rebel and last samurai Saigo Takamori loved this little town, and the relaxed countryside atmosphere is a perfect backdrop for ultimate relaxation.
+Rebel and last samurai Saigo Takamori loved this little town, and the chilled countryside atmosphere is a perfect backdrop for ultimate relaxation.